ggorlen/ggvbot/ggvbot/README.md

 Todos:

--Post day of week for events
+- Post day of week for events
--Deal with events landing on January 2nd of each year -Add check for missed days
+- Deal with events landing on January 2nd of each year
+- Add check for missed days